devShazan/devShazan/README.md

 ## Hi, I'am is Shazan 🌟

-I am an Apprentice Developer, I am improving and improving my knowledge in BackEnd
+I am an Apprentice Developer, I am improving my knowledge in BackEnd

 I have good knowledge of DiscordBots